foundation-model-stack/fms-hf-tuning/CONTRIBUTING.md

 #### How Do I Submit A (Good) Bug Report?

-Currently bugs are tracked as [GitHub New Issue](https://github.com/foundation-model-stack/fms-hf-tuning/issues/new).
-Create an issue and provide:
+Bugs are tracked as [GitHub issues using the Bug Report template]((https://github.com/foundation-model-stack/fms-hf-tuning/issues/new?template=bug_report.md).
+Create an issue on that and provide the information suggested in the bug report issue template.

-- Describe the bug
-- Platform
-- Provide details about the environment you are using
-- Sample Code to help reproduce the bug
-- Expected behavior
-- Observed behavior
-- Additional context

 ### Suggesting Enhancements